Read your offer of admission

 If you already have a permanent code and you didn't submit it as part of your application for admission, please enter it in the permanent code data form in your Student Centre.

 Now is the time to start working on a budget.
 If you need help, contact the Financial Aid and Awards Office.
 For Canadian and U.S. students, if you are considering student loans (also known as government student aid programs), apply a minimum of six to eight weeks before the start of term to receive your funds on time.
+You can also look into applying for a Concordia entrance bursary, based on financial need.

-Normally, Concordia offers student housing on both campuses, including the gorgeous Grey Nuns residence in the heart of downtown Montreal.
+Concordia offers student housing on both campuses, including the gorgeous Grey Nuns residence in the heart of downtown Montreal.
 Living on campus is a great way to make the most of your first year at university.
 Instant friends from around the world, your meals taken care of and proximity to class, the gym, the library — what could be better?

 Living off campus is another option many students choose.
 Each Montreal neighbourhood has its own unique flavour and part of the fun of apartment-hunting is finding a spot that fits your lifestyle and your budget.
 July 1 is the most popular day to move, meaning you may be competing with other apartment-seekers, but you’ll also have more choice since that’s when the majority of apartments become available.